facebook

 The downsides of a daybed

-Though daybeds can be great for small spaces and to add extra lounging capacity to a room, their size is also a disadvantage.
+Though daybeds can be great for small spaces and to add extra lounging capacity to a room, their size limitation is also a disadvantage.
 Daybed frames only come in the size of a twin bed, so they can only really be used as a bed by children or small adults.
 A standard bed is better if you are considering using a daybed as the only sleeping option in your spare or guest room.

 Daybed Styling Tips